-- the profit and loss account as well as the balance sheet for the last 2 (two) financial years for which the accounts were closed; - for newly created entities: the business plan might replace the above documents; - > the Financial Capacity check table provided for in Annex to the application form, filled in with the relevant statutory accounting figures mentioned above. - c) Grants for an action > EUR 750 000: - (i) the information and supporting documents mentioned in point b) above, and - (ii) an audit report produced by an approved external auditor certifying the accounts for the last 2 (two) financial years available, where such an audit report is available or whenever a statutory report is required by law.
+- the Financial Capacity Check table provided for in Annex to the application form , filled in with the relevant statutory accounting figures mentioned above. - c) Grants for an action > EUR 750 000: - (i) the information and supporting documents mentioned in point b) above, and - (ii) an audit report produced by an approved external auditor certifying the accounts for the last 2 (two) financial years available, where such an audit report is available or whenever a statutory report is required by law.